Who Can Be A Guarantor For A Loan?

 To become a guarantor, you generally will need to take the following steps:

-• Prove Eligibility – Before becoming a guarantor, you’ll need to prove your eligibility to be one.
-You’ll need to provide the lender with certain documents, such as bank statements, letter of employment, statement of assets, and identification.
+• Prove Eligibility: Before becoming a guarantor, you’ll need to prove your eligibility to be one.
+You’ll need to provide the lender with certain documents, such as bank statements, a letter of employment, a statement of assets, and identification.

-• Sign Guarantee Document – If the lender approves you as a guarantor, you’ll need to sign a document in front of a lawyer to make it legally binding.
+• Sign A Guarantee Document: If the lender approves you as a guarantor, you’ll need to sign the lending contract.
+A lawyer may also need to be involved.

-Pro Tip – Before signing the agreement, request a copy of the loan agreement and all other documents that the borrower signs and make sure you understand all terms.
+Pro Tip: Before signing the agreement, request a copy of the loan agreement and all other documents that the borrower signs, and ensure you understand all the terms.
 Some important things to verify include:

-• Whether or not you’re guaranteeing a specific amount or future advances
+– Whether you’re guaranteeing a specific amount or future advances.

 A guarantor differs slightly from a cosigner, especially when it comes to a secured loan that involves collateral, such as a mortgage or auto loan.